 If they were dismissed or their employment ended after 23 September 2020 they can be reinstated to claim this furlough grant.

-The new extended scheme from 1 November merely requires that you need to claim for a minimum of 7 calendar days and employees must have been on payroll on 30 October 2020.
-If they are dismissed or have left after the 23 September then they can be reinstated to claim this furlough grant.
+The new extended scheme merely requires that you need to claim for a minimum of 7 calendar days and employees must be eligible.
+If they are dismissed or have left after the 23 September 2020 then they can be reinstated to claim this furlough grant.

 Yes, as long as they were on payroll on 23 September 2020.